programadriano/ts-api-generator/README.md

 # generator-ts-api [![NPM version][npm-image]][npm-url] [![Build Status][travis-image]][travis-url] [![Dependency Status][daviddm-image]][daviddm-url] [![Coverage percentage][coveralls-image]][coveralls-url]
 >

+## Description
+This project is a Scaffolding to create a new Project  Node.js with TypeScript and MongoDB.
+We create a simples Auth with JWT to help someone with this simple step.

 ## Installation

 First, install [Yeoman](http://yeoman.io) and generator-ts-api using [npm](https://www.npmjs.com/) (we assume you have pre-installed [node.js](https://nodejs.org/)).